Andereoo/TkinterWeb/docs/source/upgrading.rst

     * Fixed a bug where stopping a page load prevented the page from loading again when caches were enabled.
     * ``<style>`` tags and local files are now always evaluated in the main thread.
     * The configuration options ``horizontal_scrollbar`` and ``vertical_scrollbar`` now accept another option, ``"dynamic"``.
 This behaves like ``"auto"``, with the difference that scrollbars are always hidden in :class:`.HtmlLabel` and :class:`.HtmlFrame(shrink=True)` widgets.
 This is the new default for vertical scrollbars.

+    Version 4.18:

+    * Triple-clicking on text now highlights all text in the line, even if multiple inline elements are present.
+    * Fixed some bugs that arose when stopping a page load and introduced some minor optimizations.

 -------------------